-One of the first priorities of the Committee is to develop a Municipal Accessibility Plan.
-This plan will be developed in consultation with people with disabilities along with their families, organizations representing people with disabilities and community members.
-The plan will also outline the following:
+One of the first priorities of the Committee was to develop a Municipal Accessibility Plan.
+This plan was developed in consultation with people with disabilities along with their families, organizations representing people with disabilities and community members.
+The plan outlines the following:

 - achievements to date in identifying, removing, and preventing barriers in policies, programs, practices, and services